notJAYanand/searchspot/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Note :- Ask me before running it, you won't be able to log in because of security reasons.
 ## Available Scripts

 In the project directory, you can run: